 - Alerts based on analytics that match a certain rule set, indicating a security issue

 At its core, SIEM is a data aggregator, search, and reporting system.
-SIEM collects enormous amounts of data from your complete networked environment, consolidates and makes that data human accessible.
+SIEM collects enormous amounts of data from your complete networked environment and consolidates and makes that data human-accessible.
 With the data classified and laid out at your fingertips, you can study data security breaches with as much detail as needed.